 Project administrators help the project manager create reports for stakeholder presentations and to monitor the project’s progress.
 Our reports can be generated with a keystroke and show essential project metrics, such as project variance, cost, task, time and more.
 They can be filtered, so you get just the information you want, and then easily shared.

-It’s hard being a project administrator, but with ProjectManager you have the tools to get the job done right.
+It’s hard being a project administrator, but with ProjectManager, you have the tools to get the job done right.

-ProjectManager is a cloud-based project management software that helps with every phase of a project.
+ProjectManager is online project management software that helps with every phase of a project.
 Our features include multiple project views, including kanban boards that visualize workflow, as well as Gantt chart, task list and calendar views.
 See why tens of thousands of teams at organizations are varied as Bank of America and NASA choose us to help them manage their projects.
 Take ProjectManager’s free 30-day trial today.